-- " To acknowledge and adhere to Harris Health's Patient Rights and Responsibilities. - " To listen attentively to patients and their family members and to respond to all questions, concerns, and needs in a timely and compassionate manner. - " To provide the same level of care and service to all patients regardless of race, color, national origin, disability, sex, age, or other legally protected status. - " To share important information about a patient's care in a patient's or a patient's family members' preferred language, and in a clear, professional, and understandable manner. - " To respect patient's decisions regarding his or her care, including the consent for treatment or the decision to change or withdraw treatment.
+- " To acknowledge and adhere to Harris Health's Patient Rights and Responsibilities. - " To listen attentively to patients and their family members and to respond to all questions, concerns and needs in a timely and compassionate manner. - " To provide the same level of care and service to all patients regardless of race, color, national origin, disability, sex, age or other legally protected status. - " To share important information about a patient's care in a patient's or a patient's family members' preferred language, and in a clear, professional, and understandable manner. - " To respect patient decisions regarding his or her care, including the consent for treatment or the decision to change or withdraw treatment. - " To use restraints in accordance with the law and always remove restraints at the earliest possible time.
+For further guidance on the use of restraints, please see Harris Health Policy and Procedure 7.02, Restraints and Seclusion.

-- Harris Health's Patient Rights & Responsibilities - Harris Health Policy 3.52, Non-Discrimination in Access to Services, Programs, and Facilities - Harris Health Policy 4215, Consent for Medical Treatment and Identification of a Surrogate Decision-Maker
+- ➡ Harris Health's Patient Rights & Responsibilities - Harris Health Policy 3.52, Non-Discrimination in Access to Services, Programs, and Facilities - Harris Health Policy 4215, Consent for Medical Treatment and Identification of a Surrogate Decision-Maker - Harris Health Policy 4128, Advance Directives